Unveiling the Importance of Nonshortest Paths in Quantum Networks: Results

-Using this alternative definition of $P_\infty$, we find an exponent $\beta\approx 0.168829(3)$ for classical percolation (Fig.~\ref{fig_percolations}g), closely matching the cluster-defined value, $\beta=0.165\dots$ on ($2,2$) flowers.
+Using this alternative definition of $P_\infty$, we find an exponent $\beta\approx 0.168829(3)$ for classical percolation (Fig.~\ref{fig_percolations}G), closely matching the exact cluster-defined value, $\beta=0.165\dots$ on ($2,2$) flowers~\cite{RHD_PRE2}.
 The numerical results does not agree exactly with the theoretical value because computing $P_{\infty}$ requires higher-order path connectivity rules that extend beyond the basic series and parallel rules.
-These higher-order rules are approximated using only the series/parallel rules through a technique known as star-mesh transforms~\cite{conpt_mgh21} (SI, Section~1), yielding results that are close, but not exact.
-In the quantum domain, we observe $\beta \approx 0.076(5)$ (Fig.~\ref{fig_percolations}f), markedly distinct and smaller than its classical counterpart, suggesting an almost discontinuous transition that is comparable to explosive percolation [$\beta\approx 0.0555(1)$]~\cite{chen2013phase,explos-percolation_dsggna19}.
+We approximate these higher-order rules using only the series/parallel rules through a technique known as the star-mesh transform~\cite{conpt_mgh21}, which yields results that are close, but not exact (SI, Section~S6).
+In the quantum domain, we observe $\beta \approx 0.076(5)$ (Fig.~\ref{fig_percolations}F), markedly distinct and smaller than its classical counterpart, suggesting an almost discontinuous transition that is comparable to explosive percolation [$\beta\approx 0.0555(1)$]~\cite{chen2013phase,explos-percolation_dsggna19}.

-Another critical exponent, $d_f$, defines the fractal dimension of the percolating cluster at the critical point, with $N_g \sim L^{d_f}$.
-Again, lacking a ``cluster'' notion, $N_g=N P_\infty$ must be redefined through $P_\infty$ at the critical point.
-We find $d_{f} \approx 1.89675835(5)$ (Fig.~\ref{fig_percolations}j) in the classical scenario, very close to the cluster-defined value $d_f = 1.899\dots$~\cite{RHD_PRE2}.
-In contrast, we find that the quantum scenario shows $d_{f} \approx 1.9434305(5)$ (Fig.~\ref{fig_percolations}i).
+Another critical exponent, $d_f$, defines the fractal dimension of the percolating cluster at the critical threshold, with $N_g \sim L^{d_f}$.
+Again, lacking a ``cluster'' notion, $N_g=N P_\infty$ must be redefined through $P_\infty$ at the critical threshold.
+We find $d_{f} \approx 1.89675835(5)$ (Fig.~\ref{fig_percolations}J) in the classical scenario, very close to the cluster-defined value $d_f = 1.899\dots$~\cite{RHD_PRE2}.
+In contrast, we find that the quantum scenario shows $d_{f} \approx 1.9434305(5)$ (Fig.~\ref{fig_percolations}I).

-Interestingly, the three path-defined critical exponents still adhere to the hyperscaling relation, $d_f=d-\beta/\nu$~\cite{book1}, in both classical and concurrence percolation (SI, Section~3), implying a consistent path-connectivity framework across different percolation theories.
+Interestingly, the three path-defined critical exponents still adhere to the hyperscaling relation, $d_f=d-\beta/\nu$~\cite{book1}, in both classical and concurrence percolation (SI, Section~S5), implying a consistent path-connectivity framework across different percolation theories.
+As an example, a summary of the critical exponents for the ($2,2$) flower is shown in Table~\ref{table_exponents}.
+Critical exponents of a general ($U,V$) flower can be obtained via the same approach.
+See details in Table~\ref{table_asymptotic} for results in the $V \to \infty$ limit and SI, Section~S6.

 Note that all length scales are established in the chemical-distance (``time'') space~\cite{Fractal_PRE}, thus differing from traditional Euclidean length scales $\xi$ by an additional exponent $z$, related by $L\sim \xi^{z}$.
 In other words, our values of $d$, $d_f$, and $\nu$ correspond to $d/z$, $d_f/z$, and $z\nu$ in the Euclidean scale~\cite{book2}.